1092407/DataDevSalaryAnalytics/README.md

 - colab notebook for cleaning the original dataset

-- cleaned dataset as a csv
+- cleaned dataset as a csv (it is the input for tableau analysis)

 - screen of analysis